seinol/notes-webapp/README.md

 Attestation for the module web engineering and design 2

-Simple plain javascript web application
+Node.JS Express application with handlebars and nedb.